 Building a community of practitioners is an essential indicator of organizations’ commitment to cultural understanding.
 Furthermore, it increases the ability of projects run by the organization to impact the global community and affect change in a more efficient manner.
 In times of financial and human resource limitations working in partnership within networks has a greater strategic value.

 The promotion of cultural understanding at the grassroots level needs to impact societal and political levels.
 Structural change refers to mid-long term generalized changes of fundamental structures.
 Organizations can affect structural change by providing alternative successful models to managing diversity; being catalyst of new social dynamics; and, sometimes, influencing policy-making processes.

 Great ideas deserve to be shared.
 Replication refers mainly to two processes.
 First, awarded projects can be a source of inspiration for other like-minded organizations that decide to implement their ideas in their particular context.
 This can happen spontaneously or through outreach.
 Second, winner organizations can expand their range of action to a different national or international context.
 In that case, successful replication will often come through the guidance and help from local partners, who are responsible for adapting the idea/project, considering the local history, experience and characteristics.

 Media impact refers to the capacity of organizations to attract high levels of positive national and international media coverage.
 The assessment needs to be done comparatively with previous levels in order to verify a positive direct impact of the Award on media representation.

 Building a relationship with the Wi-Fi team

 The impact of the Award needs to be assessed against the level of collaboration and interaction with our team.
-This way, it can be assessed to what extend the relationship with the WIFI has been instrumental in achieving results.
+This way, the extent to which the relationship with the WIFI has been instrumental in achieving results, can be assessed.